Tooth Extraction for Gum Disease

 If you delay having a damaged tooth removed, your gum disease can spread and cause you to lose more teeth.

 To promote healing, stop all use of tobacco.
 Smoking or using spit tobacco decreases your ability to fight infection of your gums and delays healing.
-For more information, see the topic Quitting Smoking.
+To learn more, see the topic Quitting Smoking.

 To learn more visit Healthwise.org